fahrulrozzzy/work-created/README.md

 first on GitHub

 Fahrul Here!
-Hello, i always wanted to learn somnething new like coding etc. Thank U!
+Hello, i always wanted to learn something new like coding etc. Thank U!